systemoutgit/maximobot/README.md

 ### Getting the files

-Use GitHub to clone the repository locally, or [download the .zip file](https://github.com/watson-developer-cloud/conversation-simple/archive/master.zip) of the repository and extract the files.
+Use GitHub to clone the repository locally,

 ### Setting up the Conversation service